editor-rs/vscode-rust/doc/legacy_mode/main.md

 ### Show Output

-The `"rust.showOutput"` configuration parameter controls whether the Output channel should be shown when [a Cargo command starts executing](../cargo_command_execution.md).
-All Cargo command other than `build` and `check` trigger this event.
+The `"rust.showOutput"` configuration parameter controls whether the output channel should be shown when [a Cargo command starts executing](../cargo_command_execution.md).

 The possible values:

 * `true` - the output channel should be shown
 * `false` - the output channel shouldn't be shown

+The output channel will not be shown under the following conditions:

-When `"rust.executeCargoCommandInTerminal"` is set to `true`, `"rust.showOutput"` has no effect.
+- `"rust.executeCargoCommandInTerminal"` is set to `true`
+- `"rust.actionOnSave"` is set to `"check"`

-### Executing Cargo commands in the integrated temrinal
+### Executing Cargo commands in a integrated terminal

 The `"rust.executeCargoCommandInTerminal"` configuration parameter controls whether [a Cargo command should be executed](../cargo_command_execution.md) in an integrated terminal.

-By default, the extension executes a Cargo command as a child process.
+By default, the extension executes Cargo commands as a child process.
 It then parses the output of the command and publishes diagnostics.
-This is useful if you need to run a binary and enter some text.
+Executing Cargo commands in an integrated terminal is useful if you need to run a binary and enter some text.

 Unfortunately, there is currently no way to parse output of an integrated terminal.
 This means diagnostics cannot be shown in the editor.